SAP-samples/automation-pilot-examples/script-http-request/README.md

 ## How to use

 Import the content of [examples catalog](catalog.json) in your Automation Pilot tenant.
-Navigate to the *ScriptHttpRequest* command and trigger it.
+Navigate to the *HttpRequestViaScript* command and trigger it.

 You'll need to provide values for the following input keys: